- Practical information & advice

 - If you were convicted many years ago, it’s possible that it might not even be on your police record.
 Before you start disclosing, you should check whether they will come back by getting a copy of your police record.

-- If the reason you’re disclosing is because a job or role involves a basic check (or could at some point), then you might want to double-check what would come back by getting your own basic disclosure from Disclosure Scotland.
+- If the reason you’re disclosing is because a job or role involves a basic check (or could at some point), then you might want to double-check what would come back by getting your own basic DBS disclosure from the Disclosure and Barring Service.

 Frequently asked questions